floydrise/event-planner/README.md

 ## 🖲️ Functionality:

 A user can log in with their social account (Google/GitHub), fill a form and create an event - title, description, date and time, after which they'll be redirected to a list of events.
-They can view a preview of the events, expand an event and see the whole information, edit an event (title and description) and delete an event.
+They can view a preview of the events, expand an event and see the whole information, edit all fields of an event and delete an event.

 ### 💻 Tech used: